swiftlang/swift-evolution/proposals/0000-objectivecbridgeable.md

     @warn_unused_result
     func bridgeToObjectiveC() -> ObjectiveCType

+    /// Try to construct a value of the Self type from
-    /// Bridge from an Objective-C object of the bridged class type to a
+    /// an Objective-C object of the bridged class type.
-    /// value of the Self type.
     ///
-    /// This bridging operation is used for forced downcasting (e.g.,
-    /// via as!), and may defer complete checking until later.
+    /// If the conversion fails this initializer returns `nil`. init?(bridgedFromObjectiveC: ObjectiveCType)
+}

+public extension ObjectiveCBridgeable {
+    static func isBridgedToObjectiveC() -> Bool { return true }
+}

+/// Provides default partial conformance to the private
-    ///
+/// protocol _ObjectiveCBridgeable
-    /// - parameter result: The location where the result is written.
-The optional
-    ///   will always contain a value.
+public extension ObjectiveCBridgeable {
+    static func _isBridgedToObjectiveC() -> Bool {
+        return isBridgedToObjectiveC()
+    }

+    static func _getObjectiveCType() -> Any.Type {
+        return ObjectiveCType.self
+    }

+    func _bridgeToObjectiveC() -> ObjectiveCType {
+        return bridgeToObjectiveC()
+    }

-    static func forceBridgeFromObjectiveC(
+    static func _forceBridgeFromObjectiveC(
         source: ObjectiveCType,
         inout result: Self?
-    )
+    ) {

-    /// Try to bridge from an Objective-C object of the bridged class
-    /// type to a value of the Self type.
-    ///
-    /// This conditional bridging operation is used for conditional
-    /// downcasting (e.g., via as?) and therefore must perform a
-    /// complete conversion to the value type; it cannot defer checking
-    /// to a later time.
-    ///
-    /// - parameter result: The location where the result is written.
-    ///
-    /// - Returns: `true` if bridging succeeded, `false` otherwise.
-This redundant
-    ///   information is provided for the convenience of the runtime's `dynamic_cast`
-    ///   implementation, so that it need not look into the optional representation
-    ///   to determine success.
+        result = Self.init(bridgedFromObjectiveC: source)
+        precondition(result != nil)
+    }

-    static func conditionallyBridgeFromObjectiveC(
+    static func _conditionallyBridgeFromObjectiveC(
         source: ObjectiveCType,
         inout result: Self?
-        ) -> Bool
+    ) -> Bool {
+        result = Self.init(bridgedFromObjectiveC: source)
+        return result != nil
     }
+}
 ```

 # Detailed Design

-1. Expose the protocol `ObjectiveCBridgeable` (essentially a renamed `_ObjectiveCBridgeable`)
+1. Expose the protocol `ObjectiveCBridgeable`
+  1. Any type adopting `ObjectiveCBridgeable` will gain conformance to `_ObjectiveCBridgeable`
 2. When generating an Objective-C interface for an `@objc` type:
   1. When a function contains parameters or return types that are `@nonobjc` but those types adopt `ObjectiveCBridgeable`:
      1. Create `@objc` thunks that call the Swift functions but substitute the corresponding `ObjectiveCType`.
      2. The thunks will call the appropriate protocol functions to perform the conversion.
   2. If any `@nonobjc` types do not adopt `ObjectiveCBridgeable`, the function itself is not exposed to Objective-C (current behavior).
-3. Collection bridging will be updated to use the new protocol names but otherwise works just as it does today.
+3. Collection bridging works just as it does today since conforming types also adopt the existing private protocol.
 4. The `ObjectiveCType` must be defined in Swift.
 If a `-swift.h` header is generated, it will include a `SWIFT_BRIDGED()` macro where the parameter indicates the Swift type with which the `ObjectiveCType` bridges.
 The macro will be applied to the `ObjectiveCType` and any subclasses.
 5. It is an error for bridging to be ambiguous.
   1. A Swift type may bridge to an Objective-C base class, then provide different subclass instances at runtime but no other Swift type may bridge to that base class or any of its subclasses.
-  2. The compiler may emit a diagnostic when it detects two Swift types attempting to bridge to the same `ObjectiveCType`.
+  2. The compiler must emit a diagnostic when it detects two Swift types attempting to bridge to the same `ObjectiveCType`.
 6. The Swift type and `ObjectiveCType` must be defined in the same module